-You Must Enter Your Plan into the IKEA Planner Before You Go to the Store to Order
+You Must Enter Your Plan Into the IKEA Kitchen Planner Before You Go To The StoRe to Order

 You can design your kitchen with pencil and paper, or using a modeling program like SketchUp, or just inside the IKEA kitchen planner.
 Regardless of which method you use, you will need to enter your plan into the IKEA kitchen planner before you go to the store.
 You do not want to do this at the store.
 Plus, once you have your plan entered, you’ll know exactly how much it costs so there won’t be any unpleasant surprises.

 IKEA Has Designers On-Site To Verify Your Order

 When you get to the store, you will need to wait for one of their designers to become available to help you.
 They will pull up your online plan and go through it to make sure you haven’t missed anything like toe kicks or feet.
 In my experience, the designers are less about design and more about verification.
 They are not a substitute for a kitchen designer if this is something you think you need.
 IKEA now offers design services in some stores, but this is something you should do in advance.